Important information to prepare for disasters, the recovery response and staying safe.

 • We prioritise our clients who are experiencing vulnerability, their house is unable to be lived in, or who have been evacuated.
 Please get in touch with us as soon as you can so we can get things started to get you back on your feet.
 We can also check your policies to see if you are eligible for a Temporary Accommodation or Employee Rehousing benefit.

 • You can complete temporary repairs to make your house weather-tight or safe, such as boarding up broken windows, but please take photos before you do.
-Contact us before you engage any tradesmen or complete any non-urgent repairs on your property.
+Contact us before you engage any tradespeople or complete any non-urgent repairs on your property.

 • We recognise everyone’s needs differ, so if your house becomes unliveable let us know what your temporary accommodation needs are so that we can ensure they meet the terms of the cover in your policy.